cs3110-fa2018-awa/orisk/README.md

 The board game Risk, implemented in OCaml for the Cornell CS 3110 midterm project.

-Created by Alciia Wang, Amanda Xu, and William Smith.
+Created by Alicia Wang, Amanda Xu, and William Smith.

 To play, clone, install dependencies (listed in `_tags`) and run `make play`.